sudhakar3697/awesome-electron-alternatives/CONTRIBUTING.md

-# Contributing to the distrochooser project
+# Contributing to the awesome-electron-alternatives project
 Thank you for your interest in contributing to the awesome-electron-alternatives project 🎉! awesome-electron-alternatives is open for contribution from all people around the world.
 Whoever your are and whatever your background: nationality, gender, religion, we welcome you.
 Things to keep in mind:
 - Show empathy
 - Be patient